alvarokramer/CSharp-Features/README.md

 ## [Nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#nullable-reference-types)

-Firstly it's important to separate two concepts, [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) are available since c# 2 and it's different from what we want to approach.
+Firstly it's important to separate two concepts, [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) are available since C# 2 and it's different from what we want to approach.
 This topic is about [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#nullable-reference-types), for more information on the two main categories of c# types, check the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).

-The nullable and non-nullable reference types were introduced in c# 8.
+The nullable and non-nullable reference types were introduced in C# 8.
 This feature works based on compiler enforcement rules, that is:

 1) When the variable isn't supposed to be null: